 There is a tendency in the modern day culture to push aside the necessity of spiritual growth and service to the Lord.
 There are many distractions that are as bright lights but are not suited towards one's spiritual being.

-Before the aging of man begins, the natural abatement of one's strength, one should remember the plus side of one's youth.
+It was noted that before the aging of man begins, the natural abatement of one's strength, one should remember the plus side of one's youth.
 It is this period of time that one is in their prime time, when one's body is strong and vigorous, senses are quick, the faculties of the soul capable of being improved and enlarged.

 While the sun, or the light, or the moon, or the stars, be not darkened, nor the clouds return after the rain (Ecclesiastes 12:2).
 The gradual darkening of the heavenly bodies represents declining vitality, and the approaching clouds represent the storms of old age, troubles that attend it, and that which was once fixed in one's memory being greatly impaired or loss in the aging of man.